hognogicristina/Toy-Language-Interpreter/README.md

 - Storing local variables in symbol tables
 - Storing BufferedReader objects into a file table used for file operations
 - Shared heap across all the states created by a program - allocation, reading, writing and garbage collector
+- Storing printing output in an output table
+- While forking, a new program state is being created with a unique ID
+- Program states: each state has a unique ID, a symbol table and an execution stack